v-susbo/azure-stack-docs/azure-stack/aks-hci/deploy-windows-application.md

 ---
-title: Tutorial - Deploy a Windows application in AKS on Azure Stack HCI and configure gMSA on a Windows node
+title: Tutorial - Deploy a Windows application and join Windows nodes to Active Directory
 description: In this tutorial, you deploy a Windows application to your cluster using a custom image stored in Azure Container Registry.
-You will also learn how to
+You will also learn how to join a Windows nodes to an Active Directory domain.
 author: abha
 ms.topic: tutorial
 ms.date: 09/22/2020